Travel Insurance Plans for 40+ Travelers

 Deluxe$1,375.24Comprehensive protection with higher limits

-All base plans include baggage protection for lost, damaged, or delayed items.
-To ensure smooth claims processing, keep receipts and gather necessary documents, such as police or incident reports for stolen belongings [11].
+Most of their plans include baggage protection for lost, damaged, or delayed items.
+To ensure smooth claims processing, keep receipts and gather necessary documents, such as police or incident reports for stolen belongings.[11]
+And don’t forget to take a photo of your luggage, individually, before your first flight.
+This has saved many travelers whose luggage comes back ruined.

 “Travel Guard’s coverages have been tailored to meet the needs of most travelers.
 We’ve seen what can happen while traveling, and we’ve built our coverages around that.
 Travel more confidently with a Travel Guard travel insurance plan.” – Travel Guard [9]

 Travel Guard also offers extra perks like roadside assistance and concierge services.
-The Deluxe Plan provides the highest level of protection, with coverage amounts reaching up to $1 million for trip cancellation, baggage, and medical expenses [8].
-These features make Travel Guard an appealing choice for older solo travelers seeking thorough coverage and peace of mind.
+The Deluxe Plan provides the highest level of protection, with coverage amounts reaching up to $1 million for trip cancellation, baggage, and medical expenses.
+[8]

 4. Genki Native